Colsai/scott_data606/Project_Proposal.md

 - With models, analyze changes in topics and new focus areas that OIG is performing.

 **4. Where do you get the data to analyze and help answer your questions (creditability of source, quality of data, size of data, attributes of data. etc.)?**
+HHS OIG displays all public projects, which can be found at https://oig.hhs.gov/reports-and-publications/workplan/.

 **5. What will be your unit of analysis (for example, patient, organization, or country)?
 Roughly how many units (observations) do you expect to analyze?**

 **6. What variables/measures do you plan to use in your analysis (variables should be tied to the questions in #3)?**